-Congratulations on your offer to study on the LLM Legal Practice Course (LLM LPC) at Nottingham Law School (NLS).
+Congratulations on receiving an offer to study on the LLM Legal Practice Course (LLM LPC) at Nottingham Law School (NLS).
 We’ve designed our LLM LPC to provide you with the qualifications and practical knowledge employers regard as essential in the current legal market.
 We offer you many opportunities to build on your interview techniques and analytical experience.
-Additional experience is available through our Legal Advice Centre, where you can get involved in pro bono work, working on real cases and offering legal advice to the public.
-Our part-time LLM LPC is designed to be delivered predominantly through weekend study over atwo-year period, enabling you to study around work and other commitments.
+Additional experience is available through our multi award-winning on campus law firm NLS Legal and our exclusive partnership with national litigant in person charity, Support Through Court, where you can get involved in pro bono work, working on real cases and offering legal advice to the public.
+Our part-time LLM LPC is designed to be delivered predominantly through weekend study over a two-year period, enabling you to study around work and other commitments.

 Please be aware that as well as any conditions we have set out in your offer, the Solicitors Regulation Authority (SRA) also imposes requirements, which you must also meet in order to enrol on the LPC.

 PLEASE NOTE: You may only complete the LPC if you fall within the SRA’s transitional arrangements.
 The transitional arrangements apply to anyone who, before 1 September 2021, had completed, started, accepted an offer of a place or paid a non-refundable deposit for one of the following:

 - the Common Professional Examination / Graduate Diploma in Law (CPE)